damisotomi/Advanced-Mobile-Robotic-Object-Sorter/README.md

 # Advanced-Mobile-Robotic-Object-Sorter
 An Arduino-powered mobile robot with PID control for precise path navigation and object sorting.
-Utilized a gripping mechanism and color identification for automated object retrieval and sorting based on color criteria
+Utilized a QTR sensor for line detection, a gripping mechanism, and color identification for automated object retrieval and sorting based on color criteria

 ## WHY IT WAS DEVELOPED
   The advanced mobile robot sorter was developed as part of my semester project for the advanced mechatronics course during my first year second semester in the mechanical engineering master program at New York University

 ## HOW IT WORKS
   -This advanced mobile robot sorter has 3 modes.
 ### Mode 1.
-The robot moves on a black line using PID control and stops when it gets to the end of its path if no obstacle is seen within a certain distance.
+The robot moves on a black line using PID control with a QTR 8RC sensor and stops at the end of its path if no obstacle is seen within a certain distance.
-### Mode 2: Robot moves on the black line using PID control, tries to pick up an object it senses but then continues its journey if no object was picked up
+### Mode 2: Robot moves on the black line using PID control with a QTR 8RC sensor, tries to pick up an object it senses but then continues its journey if no object was picked up
 ### Mode 3, the robot moves on the black line, picks up an actual object, returns it to the base, and sorts based on color (Red to the left and others to the right)

 ### MICROCONTROLLER AND PROGRAMMING LANGUAGE USED